Resources for Better Lighting Design

 The Right Lighting, from P&G Everyday

-This portal provides some advice and tips for home interior lighting including information on types of light (ambient, accent, task and natural), and types of light fixtures: flush and semi-flush ceiling lights, pendant, wall sconces, recessed and track, and lamps: a large category that encompasses all moveable light fixtures, from loor lamps and table lamps, to torchieres and desk lamps.
+This article on P&G Everyday by designer Kenneth Wingard provides some advice and tips and tricks for choosing the right home interior lighting, including information on types of light (ambient, accent, task and natural), and types of light fixtures: flush and semi-flush ceiling lights, pendant, wall sconces, recessed and track, and lamps: a large category that encompasses all moveable light fixtures, from loor lamps and table lamps, to torchieres and desk lamps.
 These usually provide accent and task lighting since they're usually not bright enough to light an entire room.
 The article also talks about how to put these light types and fixtures.
 A general rule is to make sure every room has at least three different sources of light.
 In a bedroom, for example, you might have a floor lamp, a dresser lamp, and two wall scones over the bed.